summarizing and graphing data in spss#

 the Compute Variable dialog, with the formula for Tmean entered.

 You can also add a Label and set the Type of the new variable by clicking on Type & Label under the Target Variable field.
-This will bring up the following dialog:

 the Type and Label dialog for the new variable.

 The Label for the variable should be “Monthly mean air temperature, in degrees Celsius” (similar to what we used for Tmax and Tmin), and the Type is Numeric.
-Click Continue to return to the previous window, then click OK to create the new variable:

 the data editor window, with the column for the new variable, Tmean, highlighted.